amwellius/MPC_SPS_2024/README.md

 TO DO LIST:
   - create a MAP of the track and control the car according the map and the real data
   - experiment with different CORR thresholds and windows on the real track
+  - command line command to print segments of the map
   - clean up the code

 CURRENTLY IN PROCESS: